Titolo

 Depending on the step the operator has reached, the request will be in a certain state and can be processed using the left-hand menu of the application.

-The status are defined in the following table, and are consecutive: until a step has been completed, it is not possible to move on to the next one.
+The statuses are defined in the following table, and are consecutive: until a step has been completed, it is not possible to move on to the next one.
 Also, to work requests in some status, you need to have an enabled user profile.

 By clicking on "New request" and then selecting "Signature products" or "Remote signature" you start the signature request process: